sgelernter/synthgarden/README.md

 ```js
 this.props.connectFX(this.props.recorder);
 ```
 Samples are recorded as `blob`s, and converted into `Base64` strings before sending them to the backend for storage.
-This method allowed us to circumvent AWS or other external cloud technologies.
+This method allowed us to circumvent external cloud technologies, e.g. AWS.
 ```js
 stopRecording() {
     let clip, clipUrl, base64String;